kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

               - "jobConfig_post"
 ```

 The Render Templates tool can generate precommit and postcommit job definitions from a single jobConfig.
-Job defined in **jobConfigPre** and **jobConfigPost** can generate precommit and postcommit job definitions for a single job.
-This type of config holds two additional lists of values named **jobConfigPre** and **jobConfigPost**, which holds values used for presubmit and postsubmit jobs, as well as two lists of configSets named **preConfigs** and **postConfigs**, which hold lists of global and local ConfigSets used for presubmit and postsubmit jobs.
+The job defined in **jobConfigPre** and **jobConfigPost** can generate precommit and postcommit job definitions for a single job.
+This type of config holds two additional lists of values named **jobConfigPre** and **jobConfigPost**, which hold values used for presubmit and postsubmit jobs, as well as two lists of configSets named **preConfigs** and **postConfigs**, which hold lists of global and local configSets used for presubmit and postsubmit jobs.

 ```yaml
 jobConfigs: